Can I Split My €500,000 Across Multiple Portugal Golden Visa Funds?

 Before splitting, you should confirm each fund's eligibility, get legal sign-off, coordinate your subscription timing, and prepare for additional documentation requirements.
 Here is a step-by-step guide:

-Step 1: Confirm each fund's Golden Visa eligibility independently.
-The CMVM regulates hundreds of funds in Portugal.
-The vast majority do not qualify for the Golden Visa.
-Each fund in your proposed allocation must independently satisfy the programme's eligibility requirements, including the post-2023 restriction on real estate exposure.
-Do not assume that because one fund qualifies, another from the same manager automatically does.
+Step 1: Confirm each fund's route evidence independently.
+The CMVM regulates hundreds of funds in Portugal, but CMVM regulation alone does not make a fund suitable for an ARI file.
+Each fund in your proposed allocation must independently support the programme's requirements, including the post-2023 non-real-estate fund-route criteria.
+Do not assume that because one fund has clean evidence, another from the same manager automatically does.

 Step 2: Get legal sign-off on your specific structure.
 While splitting is legally permitted, the specifics of your allocation should be reviewed by a qualified Portuguese immigration lawyer before you subscribe.
 They will confirm that your documentation correctly evidences the combined investment and that each fund's subscription structure is compatible with the Golden Visa application process.